verbb/formie/docs/template-guides/available-variables.md

 ### `craft.formie.registerAssets(form, options = {})`
 Used to specifically register the CSS and JS for a form.
 Takes the same arguments as `craft.formie.renderForm`.
-This is particular useful for [Cached Forms](docs:template-guides/cached-forms).
+This is particular useful for [Cached Forms](docs:template-guides/cached-forms) or [Custom Rendering](docs:template-guides/custom-rendering).

 ```twig
 {% do craft.formie.registerAssets('contactForm') %}